jaimetur/PhotoMigrator/README.md

 ```

 In this example, the script will Process you Takeout Files found in folder './MyTakeout' (Unzipping them if needed) and fix
-all files found to set the correct date and time, and identifying wich assets belongs to each Album created on Google Photos.
+all files found to set the correct date and time, and identifying which assets belongs to each Album created on Google Photos.
   - After that, the script will create a folder structure based on year/month for the folder '<OUTPUT_TAKEOUT_FOLDER>/No-Albums' (by default).
   - Also, the script will create a flatten folder structure for each Album subfolder found in '<OUTPUT_TAKEOUT_FOLDER>/Albums.'
-  - Finally, the output files will be placed into './MyTakeout_fixed_timestamp' folder whre timestamp is the timestamp of the execution.
+  - Finally, the output files will be placed into './MyTakeout_fixed_timestamp' folder where timestamp is the timestamp of the execution.

 - **Example 2**: